Logoffski/DevOps-Challenge/README.md

 ### 1.3.
 Global infrastructure setup

-The **global** terraform module contains infrastructure that is environment-agnostic, like ArgoCD
+The **global** terraform module contains infrastructure that is environment-agnostic.

+For the purposes of the code-challenge, only ArgoCD is created in this module:

 ```bash
 terraform -chdir=infra/terraform/global init